 Student advising and monitoring of progress

-There are a number of people in the School of Public Health and Health Systems that are happy to assist you with any questions you may have throughout the program.
+There are a number of people in the School of Public Health Sciences that are happy to assist you with any questions you may have throughout the program.

-If you are seeking advice regarding career possibilities, your practicum placements, or your Capstone project, the Associate Director of the Professional Graduate Programs, John Garcia is available.
-He teaches the Foundations and Capstone courses for the program, so you will be able to meet him at the beginning of your studies.
+If you are seeking advice regarding career possibilities, your practicum placements, or your Capstone project, the Associate Director of Graduate Studies, Samantha Meyer is available.

 If you are seeking advice on program trajectories, course schedules, or program policies, you can direct your questions to the Professional Graduate Programs Coordinator, Melissa Santo.
 You can contact her by email, over the phone or in person.
 She will also be at the Foundations course for you to meet her as the program begins.
 You can also contact the Professional Graduate Programs Assistant, Eden Mekonen, for general program administration questions.

 According to the Faculty of Health Graduate Faculty Policy, the progress of graduate students is to be monitored and evaluated annually during the Spring term.
 The mechanism for this is an annual progress report in which you will summarize your progress to date and state your plans for your remaining milestones.
 The annual progress report presents an opportunity for you to meet (virtually or otherwise) with your academic advisor to review your progress and develop a plan with projected timelines for the realistic completion of all degree requirements, including discussion of practicum queries.
 Feedback from your advisor/program leader is intended to assist you in completing your degree as efficiently and realistically as possible.

 Early in the Spring term, you will receive an email from the Professional Graduate Programs Assistant with the form and the due date to submit your report.
 You should then draft your report and submit it to the MPH Information Site in Waterloo Learn.